sikuli/sikuli/docs/source/region.rst

 	.. py:method:: onChange([minChangedSize], handler)

-		:param minChangedSize: the minimum size in pixels of a change to trigger a change event
+		:param minChangedSize: the minimum size in pixels of a change to trigger a change event.
+			If omitted: 50 is used (see :py:attr:`Settings.ObserveMinChangedPixels`).
 		:param handler: the name of a handler function in the script

+		.. versionadded:: X1.0-rc2
+			**minChangedSize**

 		With the given region you register an observer, that should wait for the visual content of the given region to change and is activated with the next call of ``observe()``.
 In the moment the visual content changes during observation, your handler is called and the observation is paused until you return from your handler.

-		Here is a example that highlight all changes in an observing region.
+		Here is a example that highlights all changes in an observed region.
 		::

 			def changed(event):